 The colored map simulates the newly discovered structure: a cluster of galaxies forms at the intersection of this cosmic network.

-In the cold space wild seemingly distant galaxies hold together resisting the call of black holes.
-In the darkness of great distances it is a “mesh”, a net, a gas road car that keeps them united and in connection with each other.
+In the cold space wild apparently distant galaxies hold together resisting the call of black holes.
+In the darkness of great distances it is a "mesh", a net, a gas road car that keeps them united and in connection with each other.

-This intergalactic gaseous network is known in cosmological models as the "cosmic network".
+This intergalactic gas network is known in cosmological models as the "cosmic network".
 Formed by long strands of hydrogen left as a trace by the Big Bang, the network contains most of the gas in the universe (more than 60%) and is also a storehouse of substance for the creation of new stars.
 At the intersection of these "gas paths" galaxies are born: this is the theory.

 The filaments of the cosmic web have never been observed directly before, because they are among the "weakest" structures and easily obscured by the reflection of the galaxies that surround them.
 Now however, in a study published today in Science, the researchers assembled the first photo in history showing this "gas highway" bringing galaxies to life and connecting them together.

 The merit is all of the cooperation of some of the most sensitive terrestrial telescopes.